-Learning how to drive can be a nerve wrecking experience.
+Learning how to drive as a learner driver can be a nerve-wracking experience.
 Some people even compare it to the leaving cert.
 However, rest assured the more prepared you are when you’re starting out the less stressed you will be doing your test or starting out on the road.
 Avid preparation is the key to success.
-Here’s some tips before you sit into the driver’s seat.
+Here are some tips before you sit in the driver’s seat.

 Before we get started, because of Covid-19 the driving test waitlist has undoubtedly been affected.
 There has been calls to put a calculated grade system into operation in order to help with the delays however, no further information has been received on this matter.
 In other words, follow these tips and keep practicing for the time being!

 A common misconception is that once you’ve passed your theory test you don’t need the book or information anymore.
 However, during your full-license test, your examiner could ask you any questions about the rules of the road such as “what does that road sign mean?” etc. It’s also important to remember that the driver theory knowledge and information is not just for the test, it’s needed for everyday driving.

 Consider how many lessons you have left to undertake (if any).
 Then consider the possibility that you might need one or two additional lessons outside of your required 12.
 When you have done these calculations, try to plan for the length of time it will take you to finish all the lessons you require.
 Then go online and book your test.
 Remember, it can take up to 3 months to get a slot for your test after you book it.
 It’s also important to note that Covid-19 has also further impacted a pre-existing backlog, so take that into consideration.

 3.Adhere to your instructor.